tidepool-org/development/k8s/README.md

 git checkout k8s
 git checkout -b ${YOUR_BRANCH_NAME}
 ```
-Now you have a your own clone of the repo and a branch to work in.
+Now you have your own clone of the repo and a branch to work in.

 #### Manual Update

 To perform manual updates using Helm, you will need the Helm CLI tool.

 #### Install Helm Client
 To manually install the Tidepool services into your Kubernetes cluster, you use the Helm client.
-This tool will allow  you to install packages on your Kubernetes cluster:
+This tool will allow  you to install packages on your Kubernetes cluster.
 ```
 brew install kubernetes-helm
 ```
 #### Install Tidepool Helm Chart
 Helm packages are called `charts`.
 The [Helm chart for Tidepool](https://github.com/tidepool-org/development/tree/k8s/k8s/charts/tidepool) is stored in the public GitHub development repo in the _k8s_ branch at present.
 When you install a Helm package into a cluster, the installation itself is given a name, called the *release name*.

-You may install the Tidepool services directly into your cluster (into the <code>default</code> namespace) with this Helm command, where `RELEASE_NAME` is a name of your choosing:
+You may install the Tidepool services directly into the default namespace of your cluster with this Helm command, where `RELEASE_NAME` is a name of your choosing:

 ```
 helm install ${REPO_DIR}/k8s/charts/tidepool --name ${RELEASE_NAME}